laurensk/SwiftUI-CustomNavigationLink/README.md

 What is this?
 -------------

-SwiftUI-CustomNavigationLink allows you to use a freely designed view with the build-in NavigationView.
+SwiftUI-CustomNavigationLink allows you to use freely designed views with the build-in NavigationView.
 The CustomNavigationLink works like a button which navigates to the destination view.

 Install